 Well-to-do neighbors take great pride in their community and through regular upkeep

 The iconic piece of Petworth real estate is, without doubt, the brick rowhome.
-The vast majority of rowhomes in Petworth were built in the first half of the 20th century and I have shaped not only the physical life of the neighborhood, but The cultural dynamic of the community as well.
+The vast majority of rowhomes in Petworth were built in the first half of the 20th century and have shaped not only the physical life of the neighborhood, but the cultural dynamic of the community as well.

 An especially notable aspect of rowhomes in Petworth that you are less likely to find in the stately Victorian rowhomes of Georgetown and Capitol Hill, is the presence of a front porch.
 Additionally, rowhomes in Petworth were designed with working-class families in mind and smack of egalitarianism.
 Whereas in other neighborhoods congruent architecture is more likely to be found in short bursts, Petworth rowhomes were planned and built by the block.
 Decades later,

 Anyone who has visited Georgetown to explore or just wander about, has likely stumbled upon the enchanting Chesapeake and Ohio Canal (or C & O for short).
 It is true that Georgetown’s historic rowhomes, whether brick or timber, help to transport one back to the 18th and 19th centuries, but the C & O Canal, with its stone banks, rough-hewn footpaths, and placid green water offer something less tangible--something majestic.
 First-time stumblers-by may think for a moment, “I wonder if anyone else knows about this!”

 Because of the unique qualities of this relic, it should come as no surprise that listings near the C & O Canal are highly coveted by those with an interest in Georgetown real estate.
 The absurdly gorgeous penthouse at 2900 K St NW is just